waiwera/waiwera/doc/user/setup_eos.rst

 Water / salt EOS modules
 ========================

 These EOS modules simulate mixtures of water and salt (NaCl), i.e. brine, together with energy.
 They work in much the same way as the water / energy EOS ("we") apart from modifications to the fluid properties resulting from the presence of salt.
+The main thermodynamic properties (e.g. density and internal energy) of brine are calculated using the formulation of [Driesner]_.

 Salt can be present in dissolved form in the liquid phase, under either single-phase liquid or two-phase conditions.
 It is assumed there is no salt present in the vapour phase.